d12frosted/elpa-mirror/stable-melpa/fcitx-readme.txt

 =======================

-  For Linux users, it is recommended that you set `fcitx-use-dbus' to be `t' to speed up a little (but pay attention to the lagging issue mentioned above):
+  For Linux users, it is recommended that you set `fcitx-use-dbus' to be non-`nil' to speed up a little (but pay attention to the lagging issue mentioned above):
   ,----
-  | (setq fcitx-use-dbus t)
+  | (setq fcitx-use-dbus t)  ;; or 'fcitx5 if you use fcitx5
   `----

   For OSX users who use [fcitx-remote-for-osx], don't set this variable.